-Ron Keel is a vocalist, guitarist, and a songwriter for many bands from the 1980s to the modern day, including the hard rock bands Keel and Steeler.
-He was also very briefly a member of Black Sabbath.
-After Keel disbanded in 1989, Ron worked on several different projects including fronting the female band Fair Game and released an album with Japan metal band Saber Tiger.
-In the 90’s, Ron had a successful career as a country musician and he also worked on several tribute projects including the Country Superstars Tribute show in Las Vegas.
+Ron Keel is a vocalist, guitarist, and songwriter for many bands from the 1980s to the modern day, including the hard rock bands Keel and Steeler.
+He was also very briefly a member of the Black Sabbath.
+After Keel disbanded in 1989, Ron worked on several different projects, including fronting the female band Fair Game and releasing an album with Japan metal band Saber Tiger.
+In the ’90s, Ron had a successful career as a country musician, and he also worked on several tribute projects, including the Country Superstars Tribute show in Las Vegas.
 In 2000 he started another band, called Iron Horse, and Keel reunited in 2008.
 The group released THE STREETS OF ROCK’N ROLL in 2010.
 Keel has continued doing select gigs every now and then, but they can hardly be called an active band anymore.
 Later on, Ron continued working with the Country Superstars.
-In 2014, he released the autobiography EVEN KEEL and later in the same year, released the solo album METAL COWBOY.
+In 2014, he released the autobiography EVEN KEEL and, later in the same year, released the solo album METAL COWBOY.
 In late 2017 it was announced that the Ron Keel Band signed a multi-record deal with David Ellefson’s (Megadeth) label EMP.
 METAL COWBOY will be re-released in March of 2018, and the brand-new Ron Keel Band album will follow later in the summer.
 And there’s more.
-The early Keel albums will finally be re-released and remastered by the UK label Cherry Records, and Ron is also performing on upcoming Black Sabbath tribute album.
+The early Keel albums will finally be re-released and remastered by the UK label Cherry Records, and Ron is also performing on the upcoming Black Sabbath tribute album.
 So, a lot is going on in the world of Ron Keel.
-I met Ron in Atlanta in January when he was one of the special guests at KISS Expo.
+I met Ron in Atlanta in January when he was one of the special guests at the KISS Expo.
 So, let the “Metal Cowboy” himself tell all the latest news and some past stuff as well.
 Read on!

 KISS EXPO ATLANTA

 It’s the year 2018, and here we are with Ron Keel at the KISS Expo Atlanta.
 I know the history, but some of our readers might wonder why you are one of the guests here.
-So, would you tell briefly about your connection with KISS, when and how it all started?
+So, would you tell me briefly about your connection with KISS, when and how it all started?

 Ron Keel: I have been connected with KISS since Gene Simmons took us under his wing in 1985 and produced the first two Keel albums, THE RIGHT TO ROCK and THE FINAL FRONTIER.
 Paul Stanley has also been very close; I got to sing with him or with them a few years ago.
-I have been a very small thread in the KISS fabric, but it has enabled me to do these KISS Expo events for literally a convention, where all the KISS fans and Rock and Roll fans get together, to celebrate their love of KISS and everything related to KISS.
+I have been a very small thread in the KISS fabric, but it has enabled me to do these KISS Expo events for literally a convention, where all the KISS fans and Rock and Roll fans get together to celebrate their love of KISS and everything related to KISS.
 I’m glad to be a part of that.
-I’ve done I think eight or nine of these KISS Expos.
+I’ve done, I think, eight or nine of these KISS Expos.
 This one with Vinnie Vincent was big because Vinnie has been out of the public eye for 20 years or so.
 So, to have Vinnie come back and do an Expo and interact with the fans, signing autographs, doing Q&A, performing, singing a little bit, playing.
 He did all that.
-This is one of those KISS Expos that everybody is going to remember, and I think everybody enjoyed the day.
+This is one of those KISS Expos that everybody will remember, and I think everybody enjoyed the day.
 I know that I did.

-Did you ever meet Vinnie in back in the day when you worked with Gene Simmons or before?
+Did you ever meet Vinnie back in the day when you worked with Gene Simmons or before?

 Ron Keel: I’ve never met Vinnie.
 I didn’t meet Vinnie even today.
 I would have loved to have said hello and to meet him.
 It didn’t work out.
-I was slammed all day long with my fans, and my people and Keel-aholics kept me very busy, all day long.
+I was slammed all day long with my fans, and my people and Keel-aholics kept me very busy all day long.
 I did not have the opportunity to meet Vinnie today, but I certainly appreciate his contribution to the KISS history.
 The CREATURES OF THE NIGHT album and LICK IT UP.
 That pivotal moment when KISS went from CREATURES to taking up the make-up from LICK IT UP, and he was part of that.
-Both of those albums are very special to me, and I have been able to do some of those songs, “Lick it Up” and “Rock and Roll Hell” and so forth on some tribute projects.
+Both of those albums are very special to me, and I have been able to do some of those songs, “Lick it Up” and “Rock and Roll Hell,” and so forth on some tribute projects.
 So, I appreciate my connection to that era and being a part of an event like this with Vinnie.
 I wish him well, and I’m glad that he was here and I’m sorry I didn’t get to say hello, but I’ve been busy.
 I’m taking care of my fans and my people, and I’m trying to make sure that people enjoy the experience.

 It was great to hear and witness that your voice is still in perfect shape.
 So, the question is, how do you keep your voice in shape after all these years?

 Ron Keel: A lot of practice.
 I believe that the voice comes from the heart.
 If I don’t sing well, I’m not going to sing.
 I’ve never canceled a show because of my voice.
 I’ve never struggled.
 I’ve had a couple of days, over 40 years, there have probably been two days where I had vocal issues or trouble, but I practice a lot.
 I’m a firm believer in preparation, and I want people to enjoy what they hear.
 Especially being an ’80s rock star, those bands are judged upon the singer.
 Can he still deliver?
 Does he still sound good?
 Or has he lost it?
 If they start saying Ron Keel has lost it.
 I’m done.
-I’m going to keep singing as long as I sing well and I’m proud of the tone of my voice and what I’m doing and able to hit the notes.
+I’m going to keep singing as long as I sing well, and I’m proud of the tone of my voice and what I’m doing and able to hit the notes.
 I’m going to keep doing it.
-But it is a lot of work, preparation and practice.
+But it is a lot of work, preparation, and practice.
 I practice every day.

-Singing wise, is there any difference when you’re doing cover songs instead of your material?
+In singing-wise, is there any difference when you’re doing cover songs instead of your material?

 Ron Keel: I just sing songs, whether they’re KISS songs or Keel songs or Ron Keel songs or?
 I just sing the songs I love and do the best I can to entertain people and make them have a good time and enjoy what I’m doing.
 I appreciate the compliments and the fact that I still have what I think is a nice song.
 I believe in my voice and my tone.
-I work hard to do that and its practice every day.
-A lot of hours of singing and preparation, mental, spiritual, emotionally and vocal preparations to sing.
+I work hard to do that, and it’s practice every day.
+A lot of hours of singing and preparation, mental, spiritual, emotional, and vocal preparations to sing.
 So, I take it very seriously.